 With the River Carmac flowing through it from the northeast, Corkagh Park offers a range of activities and attractions, but there are also plenty of tranquil areas if you just want to come for a peaceful stroll.

-If you’re here on a family visit then definitely try to check out the pet farm and the generously-sized playground.
+If you’re here on a family visit then definitely try to check out the generously-sized playground.
 There’s a cafe located just beyond it too, when you’re ready for refreshments.